 Once decisions are made, it is time to roll up the sleeves and get the work done.
 Work with appropriate team members needed to make changes or implement new processes.
 Ensure proper testing and training is given if new processes or applications are being used.

-- Track to see if changes that were agreed upon by the stakeholders is having the desired affect.
+- Track to see if changes that were agreed upon by the stakeholders are having the desired effect.
 This may take a few months depending on the changes made.
-If the desired affect was not archived, either further adjustments need to be made or a different direction needs to be taken.
+If the desired effect was not achieved, either further adjustments need to be made or a different direction needs to be taken.

 - Evaluate the overall process used for the assessment and make any adjustments needed for the next program assessment.
 If a specific form or list of interview questions was very useful, why discard it and have to rewrite them again next time?
 Keep those important documents with adjustments for the future.